BIG-MAP/PRISMA/Readme.md

 ![General Workflow](./docs/figures/app_use.png)

-Consult the [App use](./docs) in the documentation for a complete description of these steps, potential issues and suggested workarounds.
+Consult the [App use](./docs/AppUse.md) in the documentation for a complete description of these steps, potential issues and suggested workarounds.

 # Use: as a package
 We have created a jupyter notebook with examples of how to use all prisma functionalities as a package.
-You can find the examples and complete documentation in the [docs](./docs).
+You can find the examples and complete [Documentation](./docs/Documentation.md) .
 If you wish to run the [examples.ipynb](./docs/examples.ipynb) make sure to have installed a prisma jupyter kernel as specified above.